 Well, one day he went out in his boat to fish.
-But instead of catching any fish, what do you think he caught?
-Why! a great big tortoise, with a hard shell and such a funny wrinkled old face and a tiny tail.
-Now I must tell you something which very likely you don’t know; and that is that tortoises always live a thousand years,—at least Japanese tortoises do.
-So Urashima thought to himself: “A fish would do for my dinner just as well as this tortoise,—in fact better.
+Instead of catching any fish, what do you think he caught?
+Why, a great big tortoise!
+It had a hard shell and such a funny wrinkled old face and a tiny tail.
+Now I must tell you something which you very likely don’t know; and that is that tortoises always live a thousand years – or at least Japanese tortoises do.
+Urashima thought to himself; “A fish would do for my dinner just as well as this tortoise – in fact, better.
 Why should I go and kill the poor thing, and prevent it from enjoying itself for another nine hundred and ninety-nine years?
 No, no!
 I won’t be so cruel.
 I am sure mother wouldn’t like me to.”
-And with these words, he threw the tortoise back into the sea.
+With these words, he threw the tortoise back into the sea.

-The next thing that happened was that Urashima went to sleep in his boat; for it was one of those hot summer days when almost everybody enjoys a nap of an afternoon.
-And as he slept, there came up from beneath the waves a beautiful girl, who got into the boat and said: “I am the daughter of the Sea-God, and I live with my father in the Dragon Palace beyond the waves.
-It was not a tortoise that you caught just now, and so kindly threw back into the water instead of killing it.
-It was myself.
-My father the Sea-God had sent me to see whether you were good or bad.
+The next thing that happened was that Urashima went to sleep in his boat – for it was one of those hot summer days when almost everybody enjoys a nap of an afternoon.
+As he slept, there came up from beneath the waves a beautiful girl, who got into the boat and said, “I am the daughter of the Sea God, and I live with my father in the Dragon Palace, beyond the waves.
+It was not a tortoise that you caught just now, and so kindly threw back into the water instead of killing it; it was myself.
+My father, the Sea God, had sent me to see whether you were good or bad.”

-So Urashima took one oar, and the Sea-God’s daughter took the other; and they rowed, and they rowed, and they rowed till at last they came to the Dragon Palace where the Sea-God lived and ruled as King over all the dragons and the tortoises and the fishes.
+Urashima took one oar, and the Sea God’s daughter took the other, and they rowed, and they rowed, and they rowed until at last they came to the Dragon Palace where the Sea God lived and ruled as king over all the dragons, the tortoises and the fishes.

-Oh dear! what a lovely place it was!
-The walls of the Palace were of coral, the trees had emeralds for leaves and rubies for berries, the fishes’ scales were of silver, and the dragons’ tails of solid gold.
-Just think of the very most beautiful, glittering things that you have ever seen, and put them all together, and then you will know what this Palace looked like.
-And it all belonged to Urashima; for was he not the son-in-law of the Sea-God, the husband of the lovely Dragon Princess?
+Oh dear!
+What a lovely place it was!
+The walls of the palace were of coral, the trees had emeralds for leaves and rubies for berries, the fishes’ scales were of silver, and the dragons’ tails of solid gold.
+Just think of the very most beautiful, glittering things that you have ever seen, and put them all together, and then you will know what this palace looked like.
+It all belonged to Urashima – for was he not the son-in-law of the Sea God, the husband of the lovely Dragon Princess?

-So Urashima promised to take great care of the box, and not to open it on any account; and then, getting into his boat, he rowed off, and at last landed on the shore of his own country.
+Urashima promised to take great care of the box, and not to open it on any account.
+Then, getting into his boat, he rowed off, and at last landed on the shore of his own country.